hasantayyar/turkey-schools/README.md

-**This is list has not contain all schools in Turkey.**
+**This list has not contain all schools in Turkey.**
-Data parsed from Ministry of Education website.
+Data parsed from Turkey Ministry of Education website.

 Sample record:  :